top of page

 Fulchignoni was a director and a professor at the Sorbonne University.

 He was a great promoter of Neorealism in cinema and of rising stars such as Michelangelo Antonioni.
-Tireless and intrepid launcher of initiatives, Fulchignoni established the Ouagadougou, Damascus, MIFED and Moscow Festivals, as well as the creation of the Escluela Internacional del Cine Latinoamericano in Cuba and of many other events.
+Tireless and intrepid launcher of initiatives, Fulchignoni established the Ouagadougou, Damascus, MIFED and Moscow Festivals, as well as the creation of the Escluela Internacional del Cine Latinoamericano in Cuba and many other events.

-It is important to remember Venezia Genti, an official section of the Venice International Film Festival in the 1980s, dedicated to young authors especially from emerging countries.
+It is important to remember Venezia Genti, an official section of the Venice International Film Festival in the 1980s, dedicated to young authors, especially from emerging countries.

 Fellini medal